westpaddy/lambdaI/README.md

 lambdaI
 ========

-An implementation of type inferenc algorithm in [1].
+An implementation of type inference algorithm in [1].
+You can try it at <https://www.fos.kuis.kyoto-u.ac.jp/~nishida/lambdaI/>.

 ## Reference